Cheapest eSIM plans in Australia: the best-value providers starting from just $10 a month

 Best cheap big data eSIM plan

-Lyca Mobile Unlimited Plan XL | $20 (for the first 28 days, then $50) | 300GB (for the first 2 recharges, then 200GB) | 28 day expiry | Vodafone 5G network
+Lyca Mobile Unlimited Plan XL | $40 (for the first 28 days, then $50) | 300GB (for the first 3 renewalls, then 200GB) | 28 day expiry | Vodafone 5G network

 If you need an eSIM with a humungous amount of data, Lyca Mobile’s Unlimited Plan XL is our top pick.
-Usually costing $50 per 28 days for 200GB of data, this plan is currently discounted down to only $20 for the first 28 day period, and you get an extra 100GB on the first two renewals, for a total of 300GB each time.
-Per GB, you’re only paying $0.067 for the first 28 days and then $0.17 per GB for the second and third recharge, both of which are great value.
+Usually costing $50 per 28 days for 200GB of data, this plan is currently discounted down to $40 for the first 28 day period, and you get an extra 100GB for the first three lots of 30 days (a total of 300GB each time).
+Per GB, you’re only paying $0.133 per GB for the first 28 days and then $0.17 per GB for the second and third recharge, both of which are great value.
 From the third recharge you’ll be paying $0.25 per GB, which is still a very competitive price.
-While $50 per 28 days isn’t super cheap, if you do need this much data you won’t find anything worthwhile for less.
-This plan also allows you to roll over any leftover data up to 500GB, so you can store any unused GB from the first three recharges and continue to use it when the data allowance goes down to 200GB.
-This plan runs on Vodafone’s 5G network, so you can get access to faster internet and actually make use of all those gigs.
+While $50 per 28 days isn’t super cheap, if you do need this much data you won’t find anything for less.
+This plan also allows you to rollover any leftover data up to 500GB so you can store any unused GB from the first three recharges and continue to use it when the data allowance goes down to 200GB.
+This plan also runs on Vodafone’s 5G network, so you can get access to faster internet and actually make use of all those gigs.

 Best 5G-enabled eSIM plan